SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 ### Installation of development versions and release candidates

-If you would like to install a development version or release candidate the replace the lines as stated in step 3 of the "Installation with Composer" section with the following line
+If you would like to install a development version or release candidate then replace the lines as stated in step 3 of the "Installation with Composer" section with the following line

 * master: `"mediawiki/semantic-media-wiki": "@dev"`